 What is a genetically engineered baby?

-Chinese scientists began experimenting with genetically engineered babies using the in 2018.
-CRISPR pronounced gene-editing tool“Crisper” stands for clustered regularly interspaced short palindromic repeats.
+Chinese scientists began experimenting with genetically engineered babies using the CRISPR-Cas9 gene-editing tool in 2018.
+CRISPR pronounced “Crisper” stands for clustered regularly interspaced short palindromic repeats.

-and human genome editing is currently illegal in many countries due to ethical concerns.
+Germline cell and human embryo genome editing is currently illegal in many countries due to ethical concerns.

 Although enhanced human traits such as improved health and physical appearance are some of the benefits of gene editing, heritable human genome editing can pose a significant existential threat.
 This is due to changes that may persist throughout the human population for generations with unknown risks.